Aylamccarthy/home-library/README.md

 As a program owner/developer I would like to:
 - create application that has real life usage,
 - create application that is easy to use and intuitive to navigate,
-- create application with clean, good looking and accesible interface,
 - provide user a feedback to every input and action,
-- decide what kind of user input is allowed and valid,
+- decide what kind of user input is allowed by implementing validations,
-- create bug free application.
+- try my best to build a bug free application.

 ##  External user's goal